kubesphere/website/content/en/docs/project-user-guide/application/deploy-app-from-template.md

    {{</ notice >}}

-4. Input `Grafana` in the search bar to find the app, and then click it to deploy it.
+4. Enter `Grafana` in the search bar to find the app, and then click it to deploy it.

    ![search-grafana](/images/docs/project-user-guide/applications/deploy-apps-from-app-templates/search-grafana.jpg)